Switchfoot: Oh! Gravity. (2006–2007)

-Major-label independence, The Best Yet (2007–2008)
+Major-label independence, ‘’The Best Yet’’ (2007–2008)

-Later, on August 10, 2007, Jon Foreman revealed that the band had severed ties with Columbia Records in order to release music as an Indie band.
-"Neither party has any hard feelings," he said of the split a few months later.
-"I think for us, the reason why we signed with Columbia was because of the people that were there.
-So it's very understandable when all those people are gone, you don't hold any real bad feelings or good feelings towards a company name.
-I think that's part of the problem with the corporate entity as a whole is that there's no true responsibility."
-Later in October, the band announced that they had created a new record label called lowercase people records, in order to better make a direct connection with their fans.
+Later on August 10, 2007, Jon Foreman revealed that the band had severed ties with Columbia Records in order to release music as an Indie band.
+“Neither party has any hard feelings,” he said of the split a few months later.
+“I think for us, the reason why we signed with Columbia was because of the people that were there.
+So it’s very understandable when all those people are gone, you don’t hold any real bad feelings or good feelings towards a company name.
+I think that’s part of the problem with the corporate entity as a whole is that there’s no true responsibility.”
+In October 2007, the band announced that they had created a new record label called lowercase people records, in order to better make a direct connection with their fans.

-Subsequently, Foreman began working on his own set of solo EPs (one named after each season of the year); the first of these was released on November 27, 2007, the last on June 10, 2008.
-"Your Love Is Strong" is the most well known from the string of releases.
-Each of Jon's EP's contained six songs.
-At the end of this, he released a sort of "best of" album called Limbs and Branches.
-Foreman wrote two additional songs for this called "Over the River" and "Broken from the Start".
-Once all four EP's were released, they were released again on vinyl in limited quantity.
-Foreman also began a side project with Sean Watkins of Nickel Creek originally called "The Real SeanJon" but later renamed "Fiction Family".
+Jon Foreman began working on his own set of solo EPs (one named after each season of the year); the first of these was released on November 27, 2007, the last on June 10, 2008.
+“Your Love Is Strong” is the most well known from the string of releases.
+Each of his EPs contained six songs.
+At the end of the process, he released a sort of “best of” album called Limbs and Branches.
+Foreman wrote two additional songs for this called “Over the River” and “Broken from the Start”.
+Once all four EPs were released, they were re-released on vinyl in limited quantity.
+Foreman also began a side project with Sean Watkins of Nickel Creek which was originally called “The Real SeanJon” but later renamed “Fiction Family“.

 With their new status as an independent band, Switchfoot embarked on their 2007 fall tour, playing shows with Relient K and Ruth.
-The tour, dubbed the "Appetite for Construction Tour", was designed to benefit Habitat For Humanity, with the bands donating one dollar per ticket sold to the cause.
-In addition, Foreman wrote the song "Rebuild" with Matt Thiessen from Relient K, and released it as a way to raise additional money for Habitat.
+The tour, dubbed the “Appetite for Construction Tour“, was designed to benefit Habitat For Humanity with the bands donating one dollar per ticket sold to the cause.
+In addition, Foreman wrote the song “Rebuild“ with Matt Thiessen from Relient K, and released it as a way to raise additional money for Habitat.
 By the end of the tour, the bands had raised over $100,000 for Habitat for Humanity.
 With no new album to promote, the band continued touring for philanthropic causes, booking a short national tour in March through May (titled the Up In Arms Tour), partnering with and benefitting the organization To Write Love on Her Arms.

-In March 2008, the band wrote and recorded a new song called "This Is Home" for the film The Chronicles of Narnia: Prince Caspian.
-The song was included on the film's official soundtrack and an accompanying music video was also filmed, with footage from the film.
+In March 2008, the band wrote and recorded a new song called “This Is Home“ for the film ‘’The Chronicles of Narnia: Prince Caspian‘’.
+The song was included on the film’s official soundtrack and an accompanying music video was also filmed, with footage from the film.

-Later that year, Columbia Records/Sony Music released a Switchfoot greatest hits compilation album titled The Best Yet, a sort of "final farewell from Sony".
+Later that year, Columbia Records/Sony Music released a Switchfoot greatest hits compilation album titled ‘’The Best Yet‘’, a sort of “final farewell from Sony.”